Ahana001/stock-profit-loss/README.md

 tell it in absolute too

 # Features
-use right emoji or graphics to show profit/loss
+Uses right emoji or graphics to show profit/loss

-can you change the entire theme of the app to sad if someone has lost more than 50%?
+Change the entire theme of the app to sad if someone has lost more than 50%?

-Add a check to see if the user has no empty inputs.
+Verifies if the user has no empty inputs.

 # Tech Stack Used
 React JS